 Senior Marine Instructor

-Since its inception in 1916, the JROTC program has been viewed as a strong program that provides youth with much-needed skills in citizenship and leadership.
-Additionally, numerous studies have shown that students who participate in JROTC programs have better attendance, grades, and graduation rates relative to students who were in general academic programs.
+Since its inception in 1916, the JROTC program has been a strong program that provides high school students with much-needed skills in citizenship and leadership.
+Numerous studies have shown that students who participate in JROTC programs have better attendance, grades, and graduation rates relative to students who were in general academic programs.

-Color Guard - A Marine Corps JROTC unit’s Color Guard is often a very active representative of the unit at public events.
-Whether it’s presenting the American Flag at high school basketball or football games, National Honor Society events, or school board meetings, the MCJROTC Color Guard stands ready to serve its host school.
-In the community, MCJROTC Color Guards perform at parades, ceremonies, and sporting events.
+Color Guard – The Orange High School (OHS) MCJROTC unit’s Color Guard is a very active representative of the unit at public events.
+Whether it’s presenting the American Flag at football games, assemblies, awards nights and graduation ceremonies, the MCJROTC Color Guard stands ready to serve Orange High School.
+In the community, the MCJROTC Color Guard performs at parades, ceremonies, and sporting events.

-Drill Team - Marine Corps Junior ROTC Cadets across the nation dedicate countless hours to close order drill.
-It is written into the MCJROTC curriculum as a means of instilling discipline and esprit de corps and continues to be one of the finest methods for developing the confidence and leadership abilities of Cadets.
-Units compete at local, state, regional and national Drill Team competitions throughout the year.
-While fostering a friendly and entertaining environment, these competitions provide MCJROTC Cadets an opportunity to showcase their hours of dedication and tremendous marching skills.
+Drill Team - Military drill is a means of instilling discipline and esprit de corps and continues to be one of the most effective methods for developing the confidence and leadership abilities of Cadets.
+OHS MCJROTC drill teams compete at local, state, regional and national drill competitions each year.